What is the National Student Survey (NSE)?

 I’m a part-time student.
 Can I take the survey?

 Please do!
 We would greatly appreciate the input of part-time students.
 Some questions may be slightly less relevant to your daily experiences at your university or university of applied sciences.
 Still, try to answer in a way that’s as close to your experiences as possible.

 I’ve recently graduated/I’ve recently dropped out.
 Why am I being invited to take this survey?

 We would appreciate your participation in the NSE because you have only quit your programme recently.
-We would really like to hear your opinion on the programme you were enrolled in and your school or university.
+We would really like to hear your opinion on the programme you were enrolled in and your university or university of applied sciences.

 What if I have another question?

-Do you have a question on filling out the questionnaire?
-Send an e-mail to firstname.lastname@example.org.
-Do you have a question on how your school or university will use NSE data?
-Ask the NSE contact at your institution.
+If you have a question about filling out the questionnaire, you can send an email to email@example.com.
+If you have a question about how your university or university of applied sciences will use NSE data, you can ask the NSE contact at your institution.